 Asbestos is a highly durable — but dangerous — material once used to make thousands of products, ranging from construction materials to car parts.
 If products made with asbestos wear out or get damaged, tiny asbestos fibers are released into the air.
-Those nearby may then inhale these fibers, which make their way into the pleural space and become stuck.
+Those nearby may then inhale these fibers, which make their way into the pleural space and can get stuck inside.

-The human body cannot break down asbestos fibers, so they remain inside the body.
-Over time, the fibers may cause severe damage to the pleura, eventually leading to the formation of cancer or another noncancerous disease.
+The human body cannot break down asbestos fibers, so they remain may inside the body.
+Over time, the fibers can cause severe damage to the pleura, eventually leading to the formation of cancer or other noncancerous diseases.

 Asbestos-related pleural diseases include:

-Why U.S. Veterans Are at Risk of Pleural Diseases
+U.S. Veterans at Risk of Asbestos Pleural Diseases

-U.S. veterans that served between the 1930s and the early 1980s are at a higher-than-average risk of asbestos-related pleural diseases.
+U.S. veterans that served between the 1930s and the early 1980s are at a higher risk of asbestos-related pleural diseases.

 Veterans who develop asbestos-related pleural diseases stemming from their military service can pursue benefits from the U.S. Department of Veterans Affairs (VA).
 The VA offers health care and monthly payments to veterans who got sick from military asbestos exposure.